-According to liberals, ensuring equal opportunities and equal rights for all citizens is necessary.
-While initially supporting limited government, today, it may be the opposite.
-Currently, liberals often support higher taxes.
-They want to address differences by creating jobs and fund welfare programs.
-These policies result in a larger government.
-Hence, that is why modern liberalism links with left-wing politics.
+Initially, liberals supported a limited government.
+Today, it may be the opposite.
+Besides, they often support higher taxes and want to address differences by creating jobs and fund welfare programs, resulting in a larger government.
+Hence, modern liberalism links with left-wing politics.
 However, a liberal can also be right-winged in some cases.

 Finally, liberalism stresses moral duties.
 Namely, to improve oneself and one’s society.
 Hence, liberals are very open to change.
 So, they tend to be more progressive.
 But, it is not a rule.
 In addition, liberals believe that it is possible to improve the government and its power.
 Society must strive to achieve those improvements.
 That would result in individuals having equal opportunities.
 In truly liberal societies, the government is constantly progressing to meet the needs of its citizens.